emacsattic/hack-time-mode/README.md

 Use case
 ========

-- Fix Org-todo-items forgotten to mark done at another date.
+- Fix Org-todo-items forgotten to mark as done at another date.

 Shortcomings
 ============